I’m an honest fellow…

 Robin Hood Tax processes transactions through a Paypal payment gateway.
 Please see their privacy notice.

-Robin Hood Tax uses Mailchimp as its principle mailer, and where we hold our supporter lists.
+Robin Hood Tax uses Action Network as its principle mailer, and where we hold our supporter lists.
 Please see their privacy notice.

 Engaging Networks is Robin Hood Tax's Client Relationship Manager (CRM) and is where we hold supporter data related to online actions.
 Please see their privacy notice.